Get Inspired: Maya Angelou Quotes You Need to Read Now

 Those five years of silence were pivotal for her.
 But I’ll let her tell you that story in her own words.

-A writer, singer, actor, dancer, mother and so much more, the story of Maya Angelou’s life is simply incredible.
+A writer, singer, actor, dancer, mother and so much more, the story of Maya Angelou’s life is simply inspiring.
 Every woman should watch the documentary Maya Angelou: And Still I Rise.
-I promise, there is at least one nugget of gold you will take away from her personal journey that will enrich and help guide yours.
+I promise, there is at least one nugget of gold you will take away from her personal journey that will empower and help guide yours.
+Especially now.
+The story of Maya Angelou is one of survival.
+She survived the worst circumstances and then thrived in a world that didn’t want her to.

 20 Maya Angelou Quotes

-There is no greater agony than bearing an untold story inside you. – Maya Angelou
+There is no greater agony than bearing an untold story inside you. – MA

-Prejudice is a burden that confuses the past, threatens the future and renders the present inaccessible. -Maya Angelou
+Prejudice is a burden that confuses the past, threatens the future and renders the present inaccessible. -MA

 “You can only become truly accomplished at something you love.
 Don’t make money your goal.
 Instead, pursue the things you love doing, and then do them so well that people can’t take their eyes off you.” -Maya Angelou

-“Hate, it has caused a lot of problems in the world, but has not solved one yet.” -Maya Angelou
+“Hate, it has caused a lot of problems in the world, but has not solved one yet.” -MA

 “Do the best you can until you know better.
 Then when you know better, do better.” -Maya Angelou